Worksheet: Noncommunicable Diseases

 Pregnant women are advised not to consume alcohol.
 Which of the following is not a reason for this advice?

-- CConsuming alcohol is banned in hospitals and clinics.
+- AConsuming alcohol is banned in hospitals and clinics.

-- DThe baby may be born with birth defects.
+- BThe baby may be born with birth defects.

 Which of the following organs are most affected by cardiovascular disease?